tmllull/Game-of-Life-API/README.md

 ## About

 This project is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using an API.
 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+So, if Game of Life is an autonomous system, what is the purpose of this API?

 ## How it works